iqbal-arif/Codecademy/Full_Stack_Engineer/Quizes/css.grid.advanced.qz.md

 A7: 100px
 The boxes will fill up implicitly created columns which alternate between being 100px and 200px.
+Awesome!
+The boxes will fill up implicitly created columns which alternate between being 100px and 200px.
+Odd rows will be 100px in size.

 Q8: Which of the following can **grid-auto-flow** take as a value to favor filling holes earlier in the grid?
 A8: **dense**